 That your dreams don’t end up being your biggest regret later in life?

 Is it goal setting and planning that makes it happen?
 Maybe you’ve tried that, even made sure they were S.M.A.R.T. like you were told, but you still can’t reach your goals.

 There’s no denying that all of this helps, but the most important ingredient for achieving your goals is your ability to believe in yourself.
 Your ability to flip the script on all your insecurities and obstacles that come your way, to just have confidence.

 This confidence doesn’t have to be blind and unwavering either, it just needs to be present.
 Even the slightest bit of a confidence boost can have a major impact.

-To be able to look at your hot mess of a life, your “brokenness,” your fears, and every deep-seeded reason and shallow excuses that you think you can’t, and conclude, “ACTUALLY, I can.”
+To be able to look at your hot mess of a life, your “brokenness,” your fears, and every deep-seated reason and shallow excuses that you think you can’t, and conclude, “ACTUALLY, I can.”